 Saskatchewan Multitype Database Licensing Program

-Some of MDLP partners are also members of consortia.
-For example, two universities participate in COPPUL and CRKN.
-Saskatchewan Polytechnic and two health science libraries are members of HKN.
-The MDLP tries to avoid any licensing for partners from a single library sector.
+Some of MDLP partners are also members of other consortia, such as COPPUL, CRKN and HKN.
+The MDLP tries to avoid licensing resources for a single library sector.
 Therefore if a MDLP member can get a deal from another consortium of which it is a member, the MDLP will not be involved.

 . . .